a-lyss-a/robot/README.md

 git pull
 git submodule update
 ```
-Most of the time, you will be working within the main repo, creating and modifying ROS packages under the ```src/dots_controllers``` directory.
+You will be working within the main repo, creating and modifying ROS packages under the ```src/dots_controllers``` directory.
 Working in this way, the standard git commands work as normal:
 ```

 # Get updates from remote